ckarande/nodegoat-csrf-attack/README.md

-An example mailicious page used by an attacker for CSRF attack
+An example mailicious page used to create CSRF attack on NodeGoat App

 ## Running the server